MethaneRain/Python/geospatial-python/README.md

 ## Raster vs. Vector Data

-There are two ways of storing goespatial data in a file:
+There are two ways of storing geospatial data in a file:

 * Raster - rows and columns with pixels